-Join the Hilltop Golf Course and Preserve a Community Asset
+Join the Hilltop Golf Course Family and Continue a Wonderful Legacy

 Over the years, the trustees were not without challenges, which included an extensive fire, flooding, hurricanes, and droughts.
 The response of the club members and the community to these catastrophes was always spontaneous and inspiring.
 Raising money and getting volunteers to renovate and repair the greens and fairways was remarkably quick and effective.

 In 2016, the golf course since renamed the Monadnock Country Club declared bankruptcy.
 Sadly, 116 years after it’s founding, the trustees announced that the golf club was closing for good.
 It was not their first brush with financial problems.
 Six years earlier, the board could not pay the bills.They sold the golf course to their neighbor, The MacDowell Colony.
 The new owners’ expressed their goal to protect the land from any parties that might be eyeing the land for development.
 However, The Colony is a nonprofit artist colony, and made it clear that could not and would not get into the golf business.
 The Monadnock Country Club was allowed to continue operating the golf course as a tenant.Unfortunately, the organization was unable to operate at a profit and closed in October 2016..

 Disappointed and unwilling to see the course close, three enthusiastic golfers, Vickie Brock, Nadia MacStay and Paul Buffum stepped up just in time to reopen the course in 2017.
 The showed the same spirit as the original founders by championing the effort to preserve this community asset.The first step was to form an LLC and legally secure the course’s new name, Hilltop Golf Course.
 The second step was to negotiate and finalize the lease with the MacDowell Colony, which owns the property.